 Currently (June 1, 2018), GM Breweries Ltd is available at a price to earnings (P/E) ratio of about 21, which does not offer any margin of safety in the purchase price as described by Benjamin Graham in his book The Intelligent Investor.

-Further advised reading: 3 Principles to Decide the Investable P/E Ratio of a Stock for Value Investors
+- Further advised reading: 3 Principles to Decide the Ideal P/E Ratio of a Stock for Value Investors

 Overall, GM Breweries Ltd seems to be a company, which has been growing at a moderate pace of 8-10% over the last decade.
 The company faces competition in its key market segment of country liquor.
 As a result, it has not been able to pass on the increase in its raw material costs to its customers.
 Therefore, the profit margin of the company has been fluctuating over the years.